 Finding a good restaurant in Granada has proven a lot more tricky than I initially thought.

-Not that there isn’t anything to choose from, but if you’re spending your time around the tourist sights, the food offering seems pretty much the same, and quality fairly questionable.
+Not that there isn’t anything to choose from, but if you’re spending your time around the tourist sights, the food offering seems pretty much the same, and the quality is fairly questionable.

 My selection here is rather short – these are the only restaurants I would return to when visiting Granada.
-I’m sure there’s a lot more locals would recommend, but I don’t ever list a place that I have not visited in person.
+I’m sure there are a lot more locals would recommend, but I don’t ever list a place that I have not visited in person.

-If you’re looking for a place with view in lush surroundings and delicious food, Restaurant Mirador de Morayama ticks all the boxes.
+If you’re looking for a place with a view, in lush surroundings and delicious food, Restaurant Mirador de Morayama ticks all the boxes.

 The restaurant is set in a traditional Carmen housing, sheltered from the views with a high wall and spread out in an orchard with terraced gardens.
 Shaded by fruit trees and covered in lush greenery, with just enough space between the tree branches to spot the outline of the Alhambra.

 The place felt absolutely tranquil, with just the buzz of the bees and the trickling of the water fountain behind you to keep you company.

 The menu was short, written down on a chalkboard, and even a non-meat eater like me could find plenty to get excited about.
 Food was simple, but very fresh, executed to perfection and presented beautifully.

 Reservations: recommended in high season and weekends – 958 228 290 – 958 224 812 – 600 433 218 (add +34 if you’re calling from an international number)